GINsim/GINsim.github.io/docs/models/2008-budding-yeast-cell-cycle/index.md

-This model is a direct transcription of the Boolean model published by Orlando et al. {{<cite "models/32" >}}.
-Synchronous simulation of this model yields a cyclic attractor gathering most trajectories in the state transition graph, which is robust to parameter choice.
+This model is a direct transcription of the Boolean model published by Orlando et al. [@Orlando2008].
+Synchronous simulation of this model yields a cyclic attractor gathering most trajectories in the state transition graph, which is robust to parameter choice, as reported in [@Orlando2008].
 However, asynchronous simulations all lead to a stable state with all variables OFF, whatever the parameter set proposed by the authors, indicating that the oscillations observed in the synchronous simulations may not be sustained.
+See [@Faure2009] for more details.

+TODO